valorisa/Copy_files_in_bulk/README.md

 Check Destination File : It checks if the file already exists in the destination directory.

 Confirm Overwrite : If the file exists, it prompts the user to confirm whether they want to overwrite the file.
-If the user enters anything other than “O” (for Oui, or Yes), it skips copying the file to that directory.
+If the user enters anything other than “Y” (for Yes), it skips copying the file to that directory.

 End of Script : The script ends after processing all lines in the input file and all destination directories.